EnigmaCurry/qos/README.md

-# QOS - a container OS for digital ham radio operators
+# QOS - a container OS for digital amateur radio operators

 QOS is a system to run various amateur radio applications inside of Podman containers.
 It includes a comprehensive menu driven